Skip to content Learn about the access keys available for Metadata Registry

 This attribute provides additional business context by describing the purpose for collecting, creating, receiving or otherwise holding data, ensuring data is used as intended, and supports compliance with the Privacy Code.

-The purpose field is used in conjunction with the Definition and Keywords for identifying and describing the purpose for which the information was collected and is required for all items that contain personal information.
+The purpose details field is used in conjunction with the Definition and Keywords for identifying and describing the purpose for which the information was collected and is required for all items that contain personal information.
 This is required under the Australian Government Agencies Privacy Code requirement for agencies to maintain records of personal information holdings.
-This information ensures the agency is aware of all the personal information it handles, where it is kept and the risks associated with that information.

 Controlled values

-The purpose should typically be 2-3 sentences or dot points which explain how data is used.
+• At least one complete sentence or a collection of dot points which explain how data is used.

 Purpose